pcdslab/slmindex/README.md

 3. Optional: The decoy database can be generated and appended to the target database using DBToolkit.
 4. Convert the MS/MS data in (mzML/mzXML/MS2) format (MS2 preferably) using msconvert.exe

+# The Sample Driver Application
+The sample application shows the software pipeline for successfully incorporating SLM-Transform for peptide search.
+The application firsts initializes SLM Peptide and Ions Index (SPI and SII) respectively.
+Then the raw fragment-ion match score based query is conducted against SLM-Index.
+The driver application creates an array called Matches (99999 hits x 1000 queries) which is filled with index number of candidate PSMs using SLM-Querying algorithm.
+The candidate PSMs can be further processed or filtered as required by the application.
+However, the sample application just discards the results and records the execution time only.
+There is another version of sample application; that counts the PSMs discovered per query peptide.
+That application can be used to measure stats and can be requested from authors by email if required.

 # Configure SLM-Transform & Sample Application
 1. Configure the SLM-Transform parameters in /slmtransform/include/config.h:
 *Make sure that #define/undef WINDOWS is correct according to your Host OS else there will be Seg faults.*